Forethought-Technologies/AutoChain/README.md

    easier and more approachable to reader to understand how prompts are generated.
 2. Up to 2 layers of abstraction
-   We removed a lot of layers in LangChain and opt for a simpler interface structure, which comes with a cost of losing some non-essential features such as async execution.
+   We removed a lot of layers in LangChain and opt for a simpler interface structure, which comes with a cost of losing some non-essential features such as async execution and code duplication.
-3. Direct interaction with memory
+3. Simpler interaction with memory
    Passing memorized information to prompt is the most important part of this kind of framework.
-   We interact memory is a simpler and direct way by treating all memorized information as key value pairs and substitute them to placeholders in the prompt.
+   We simplify the memory interaction by having just memorized conversation and kv pairs.
+All of them will be passed as kv pairs and can substitute placeholders in prompts.

 ## Components overview

-There are a few key components in Minichain, which could be easily extended to build new agents.
+There are a few key concepts in Minichain, which could be easily extended to build new agents.

 ### Chain

-Chain is the overall orchestrator for agent interaction.
+`Chain` is the overall orchestrator for agent interaction.
 It determines when to use tools or respond to users.
+All the interactions with memory is limited to the `Chain` level.
-Agent provides ways of interaction, while Chain determines how to interact with agent.
+`Agent` provides ways of interaction, while `Chain` determines how to interact with agent.

 Read more about the [chain concept](./docs/chain.md)